 Posh department stores and malls lie alongside thriving, one-of-a-kind independent stores in fabulous, one-of-a-kind Boston.
-And here’s a nice perk for your wallet: Massachusetts charges no sales tax on clothing purchases up to $175.
+And here’s a nice perk for your wallet that couldn’t be a better intro to a Boston shopping guide: Massachusetts charges no sales tax on clothing purchases up to $175.
 The effects of the Tea Party continue to this day.

 Head to Newbury Street

 If you can handle the in scenes in Miami, Los Angeles or NYC, you’ll find the people watching on Newbury Street interesting but not intimidating.
 The brownstone- and tree-lined main drag is home to designer names like Armani, MJ, and Betsey Johnson.
 But you’ll find affordable trinkets at independent stores like Tibet Emporium, The Hempest, and one of the city’s best beauty shops, E6 Apothecary.

 Don’t pass up the chance to dine outside, or try a local tea café, Tealuxe.
 When you’re ready for more, check out our favorite spot to dig for gently used designer goods, Second Time Around.

 Stop by Boylston Street

 Parallel to Newbury, Boylston Street offers access to Prudential Center, a shopping concourse with favorites like Saks Fifth Avenue, Sephora, and Lord & Taylor.
 The Pru, as locals call it, also has a Legal Seafood branch, a local chain known for their seafood and clam chowder.